Priceline vs Hotwire for Hotels — Which Blind Booking Site Saves More

 For hotels, Priceline wins — but only barely, and only if you’re disciplined about checking both before booking.

-Priceline’s Express Deals have produced better savings rates in more cities across my testing.
-The platform has more inventory in secondary markets, and the Name Your Own Price feature, when it works, can produce savings that Hotwire’s fixed Hot Rates simply can’t match.
-A 3-star hotel in Pittsburgh or Albuquerque at 40 percent off retail isn’t flashy, but it’s real money saved.
+Priceline’s Express Deals have produced better savings in more cities across my testing.
+The platform has more inventory in secondary markets, and the Name Your Own Price feature — when it actually works — can produce savings that Hotwire’s fixed Hot Rates simply can’t match.
+A 3-star hotel in Pittsburgh or Albuquerque at 40 percent off retail isn’t flashy.
+It’s real money saved, though.

-Hotwire wins in specific scenarios — higher-end leisure destinations, coastal cities during peak season, and situations where the additional amenity information it displays before booking genuinely helps you make a smarter decision.
+Hotwire wins in specific scenarios — higher-end leisure destinations, coastal cities during peak season, and situations where the additional amenity information it surfaces before booking helps you make a smarter decision.
 If you care about free parking or need a pet-friendly property, Hotwire’s pre-purchase transparency is genuinely useful.
-That information has real value.
+That information has real value and Priceline just doesn’t match it.

-For car rentals, the situation reverses.
-Hotwire’s Hot Rate car deals have consistently undercut Priceline in my experience, sometimes by a meaningful margin.
+For car rentals, the situation apparently reverses entirely.
+Hotwire’s Hot Rate car deals have consistently undercut Priceline in my experience — sometimes by a meaningful margin.
 On a 5-day rental in Las Vegas in October 2023, Hotwire came in at $187 total versus Priceline’s $214 for the same class of vehicle.
-That’s a consistent pattern I’ve seen across multiple trips.
+I’ve seen that pattern hold across multiple trips at this point.

-The honest answer for anyone who books travel frequently is to bookmark both and spend three minutes comparing before committing to either.
-The platform that wins changes by city, by season, and by property tier.
-Neither one has a lock on being cheaper across the board.
-What they both offer is a real discount off retail hotel rates — typically in the 25 to 40 percent range — in exchange for not knowing exactly where you’re sleeping until after you pay.
+The honest answer for anyone booking travel frequently is to bookmark both and spend three minutes comparing before committing to either.
+The platform that wins changes by city, by season, and by property tier — neither one has a lock on being cheaper across the board.
+What they both offer is a real discount off retail hotel rates — typically 25 to 40 percent — in exchange for not knowing exactly where you’re sleeping until after you’ve paid.

 Stay in the loop